Halloween Pancakes with Marshmallows

 For the Toppings:

-- Mix whipped cream with green food dye in a small bowl gently – don’t overmix or it will deflate.
+- Mix whipped topping (or whipped cream) with green food dye in a small bowl gently – don’t overmix or it will deflate.
 Place in the refrigerator.

 For the Halloween Pancakes: